Netruitus/lc-k8/README.md

 ## Updates

 Expect updates every Friday/Saturday, depending on my community's activity.
-Modpack updates are exclusively handled by the modpack itself; updating individual mods independently may lead to instability.
+Mod updates are exclusively handled by the modpack itself.

+Updating individual mods independently may lead to further instability.

 ## Disclaimer